embj-org/ej/guides/src/02-BuilderSDK.md

 ```

-Now, whenever a job is cancelled by either EJB or EJD (Guide 03) the script will receive the `Exit` event and will clean the necessary ressources.
+Now, whenever a job is cancelled by either EJB or EJD (Guide 03) the script will receive the `Exit` event and will clean the necessary resources.

 ## Step 6: Build your application